Vendicated/Vencord/CONTRIBUTING.md

 - No plugins that require the user to enter their own API key
 - Do not introduce new dependencies unless absolutely necessary and warranted

-## Improve Vencord itself
+## Improve Equicord itself

-If you have any ideas on how to improve Vencord itself, or want to propose a new plugin API, feel free to open a feature request so we can discuss.
+If you have any ideas on how to improve Equicord itself, or want to propose a new plugin API, feel free to open a feature request so we can discuss.

 Or if you notice any bugs or typos, feel free to fix them!

-## Contribute to our Documentation

-The source code of our documentation is available at <https://github.com/Vencord/Docs>

-If you see anything outdated, incorrect or lacking, please fix it!
-If you think a new page should be added, feel free to suggest it via an issue and we can discuss.

 ## Help out users in our Discord community

-We have an open support channel in our [Discord community](https://vencord.dev/discord).
+We have an open support channel in our [Discord community](https://discord.gg/5Xh2W87egW).
 Helping out users there is always appreciated!
 The more, the merrier.